IQGeo/utils-project-template/README.md

 1. Make sure you repository is pushed to a remote repository and you don't have any uncommitted changes.
 1. You probably want to create a new branch to apply the template to.
+2. Apply the template to your repository:
+    - If you have the IQGeo VSCode extension installed, you can use the command "IQGeo Pull and merge files from project-template" to apply the template to your repository.
-1. Download the zip file of this repository and extract it to a temporary location.
-1. Copy the contents from the extracted folder to the root of your repository, with the exception of the `custom` folder (you should already have a folder for the module you're working with).
+    - If you don't have the extension installed, you can download the zip file of this repository and extract it to a temporary location.
+Then copy the contents from the extracted folder to the root of your repository, with the exception of the `custom` folder (you should already have a folder for the module you're working with).
-    - Depending on what you already have, this will overwrite some files in your repository, and it will discard some configuration you might want to keep, but we'll review those in a later step and recover them if necessary using git.
+1. Review changes.
+Depending on what you already have, this will overwrite some files in your repository, and it will discard some configuration you might want to keep, but we'll review those in a later step and recover them if necessary using git.
 1. Follow the steps in following section [Configuring the project](#configuring-the-project) to configure the project.